vedmalex/prompt-fs-to-ai/README.md

 - Case sensitivity depends on the underlying file system

 #### Patch System Limitations
-- Patches are cumulative but may become large over time
+- Diffs are cumulative but may become large over time
 - Binary file changes cannot be tracked in patches
 - File renames/moves are tracked as delete+add operations